 Science and social studies competencies are taught through thematic units and the children have the opportunity to reinforce skills in workstations specifically designed to support all subject areas and skills needed in the preschool years.BilingualThe ˝ day Pre-K at FSE is part of The Texas Pre-kindergarten Limited English Proficiency (LEP) Pilot Program which is a two year program aimed at enhancing school readiness for English language learners.
 The purpose of the Texas Pre-kindergarten Limited English Proficiency LEP grant is to accelerate children’s first language and introduce English language skills, evaluate and document a successful program serving Pre-kindergarten children, using the Texas Early Education Model (TEEM) to provide research-based professional development, mentoring and instructional activities to prepare ELL children to succeed in school.

 - Rote count from 1 to 30.

 - Recognize numbers 0-9.

 - Name and create five common shapes: circle, square, rectangle, triangle, and rhombus.

 - Sort objects.

 - Adding and Subtracting using concrete models.

-Pre-kindergarten Interactive WebsitesLetter Recognition, Interactive Books, and Word GamesLiteracy games in English and SpanishTeacher ResourcesSesame Street: letters, numbers, shapes, patterning, heath, and safety
+Pre-kindergarten Interactive WebsitesLetter Recognition, Interactive Books, and Word GamesLiteracy games in English and SpanishTeacher ResourcesSesame Street: letters, numbers, shapes, patterning, health, and safety